lironabutbul/flutter-bmi-calculator/README.md

 `calculator_brain.dart` - This code implementing the `CalculatorBrain` class, where the necessary calculations and conditionals are performed to provide a result to the user that contains the BMI, group classification and interpretation.

-Use this space to tell a little more about your project and how it can be used.
-Show additional screenshots, code samples, demos or link to other resources.

 Method for calculating BMI:
 ```javascript
 String calculateBMI() {